Best GPS Trackers and Tracking Devices for Kids in 2025

 Therefore, we started our research by looking for GPS trackers that include an SOS button, safe zone alerts, and two-way talk.
 We compared products across more than a dozen specs to find the right balance of features and price.

-We also tested the location tracking accuracy and battery life of AngelSense and the Gabb Watch 3e.
-For trackers we didn't personally test, we relied on customer reviews to help us make a judgement call.
+We also tested the location tracking accuracy and battery life of AngelSense.
+For trackers we didn't personally test, we relied on customer reviews to help us make a judgment call.
+We're currently testing the Bark Watch and will update with our real-life results of its GPS tracking capabilities.
 Over the years, we have also tested trackers that are no longer available, including Jiobit, Relay, and Samsung SmartThings Tracker.

 Learn more about how we rank and review.